beezwax/filemaker-fail2ban/README.md

 `sudo pfctl -e`

-If you used Python's easy_install command to install fail2ban you may need to run the following:
+If you installed from source you'll need to create the following directory:

 `sudo mkdir /var/run/fail2ban/`